-Abu Concession is known for Elephant safari's in the Okavango Delta.
+Abu Concession is known for Elephant safaris in the Okavango Delta.
+Please note Elephant-back safaris have been banned in Botswana.
 This stunning region of the Delta also offers horseback safari's and is a good region to try and catch a glimpse of the rare Sitatunga.

 The Abu Concession area covers 173 000 hectares (1730km) in the south-western part of the Delta.
 It is known to be drier than other areas of the Delta.
 It has a range of different habitats

 - from seasonal floodplains, to permanent channels dotted with palm islands, and patches of Kalahari savannah in the West.